 It helps when you know what to offer.
 That way, you can direct your focus toward what’s important.

 Here we have the product of outsourcing.
-CollegeRecruiter chose to limit their risks by hiring professionals to create a homepage/landing page combination.
+CollegeRecruiter chose to limit their risks by hiring a website design company to create a homepage/landing page combination.
 In this case, it was executed perfectly.

 Keep in mind that this is the site homepage.
 Normally, homepages would have all manner of advertorial and informational content.